Virtual-Lab/responsiv1/README.md

-    install cloudspeaker and maincomputer (which is running supercollider and the rhizome server) connect them to a local network (best with lan, also works with wlan) load the supercollider patch in the supercolider IDE evaluate the file (e.g. on Mac: CMD-B, CMD-A, CMD-) connect to the webpage (running on http://localhost:8000 or http://ip-adress-of-your-computer:8000) with a mobile phone, tablet or computer in the same network also works over internet, if the server is running the rhizome server and the ports which are configurated the config.js are open
+    install cloudspeaker and maincomputer (which is running supercollider and the rhizome server) connect them to a local network (best with lan, also works with wlan) load the supercollider patch in the supercolider IDE evaluate the file (e.g. on Mac: CMD-B, CMD-A, CMD-RETURN) connect to the webpage (running on http://localhost:8000 or http://ip-adress-of-your-computer:8000) with a mobile phone, tablet or computer in the same network also works over internet, if the server is running the rhizome server and the ports which are configurated the config.js are open